Big Butterfly Count

 Also, you may not know the difference between a glade copper and a common copper.
 You can choose the species "unidentified copper" or "unknown copper".
 In further analysis it should be possible to clarify the identity through previous sightings in that location.

-Your contributions will help us build a clearer picture of where our butterflies are thriving and where they need more support.
+Your contributions will help us build a clearer picture of where our butterflies are thriving, where they are missing altogether or where they need more support.
 Together, we can protect and conserve NZ’s unique butterfly species!

 Sign up for our free e-news